Constitution adopted on the 24th day of November 2003

 15) The Secretary shall send to members with the Notice of the Annual General Meeting a list of the present Officers and Members of the Executive Committee, together with the Executive Committee’s nominations for the Officers and Committee for the ensuing year.

 16) Any two members of the Council may nominate any other member to fill the office of an honorary officer or act as a member of the Executive Committee, provided those nominated have agreed to stand, by notice in writing to the Secretary forty-eight days prior to the date of the Annual General Meeting.
 The Secretary shall give notice to all members of such additional nominations no less than twenty-eight days before the date of the Annual General Meeting.

-17) Any notice required to be served on any member of the Charity shall be in writing and shall be served by the Secretary or the Executive Committee on any member either personally or by sending it through the post in a prepaid letter addressed to such member at his or her last known address in the United Kingdom, and any letter so sent shall be deemed to have been received within 10 days of posting.
+17) Any notice required to be served on any member of the Charity shall be in writing and shall be served by the Secretary or the Executive Committee on any member either personally or by sending it through the post in a prepaid letter addressed to such member at his or her last known address in the United Kingdom, or by email, and so sent shall be deemed to have been received within 10 days of posting.

 18) President and Vice President

 The Council shall elect a President and such Vice-Presidents as the Annual General Meeting shall determine.

 At the Annual General Meeting of the Charity the members shall elect from amongst their number a Chair, Deputy Chair, Treasurer, Secretary and Membership Secretary, who shall hold office from the conclusion of the meeting for the ensuing year.

 20) The Management of the Council’s business shall comprise the following Trustees:

 b) a maximum of ten other members to be elected at the Annual General Meeting, (minimum four, maximum ten) who shall hold office from the conclusion of that meeting;